JosephSilber/client-templates/readme.md

 ![A sample template directory structure](http://i.imgur.com/WPPoDfA.png)

-Whithin each of those files, you will have only the HTML for that particular template.
+Within each of those files, you will have only the HTML for that particular template.

 Then, within your main `index.blade.php` file - right before the closing `<body>` tag - add this tiny piece of code: